FarukErat/Othello/README.md

 # Othello/Reversi (UNSTABLE)
 A Simple Othello Game
 This game is playable against cpu.
-However, cpu makes completely random moves.
+However, cpu makes completely random moves.<br>
+Thus, its moves are usually not wisely done.

 HOW TO PLAY
 --